-78/52, the in-depth dissection of Alfred Hitchcock’s Psycho shower scene, arrives in UK cinemas on Friday 3 November.
+78/52, the in-depth dissection of Alfred Hitchcock’s Psycho shower scene, has arrived on DVD and on demand.
 To coincide with the release, enjoy eight more of the best documentaries looking at the work of great directors behind the scenes.

 Kent Jones’ canvasses industry figures to convey the importance of a meeting between two filmmakers at different stages of their careers.
 When young French director Francois Truffaut spoke to the wise, provocative Alfred Hitchcock for eight days in 1962, cinema history was made.

 From Hitchcock to a Hitchcockian - Brian de Palma is profiled by Noah Baumbach in this anecdotal doc as he recalls an array of behind-the-scenes tales and details the making of iconic scenes.